Neil Q. MillervCard

-- Representing Star Energy in its high profile dispute with Bocardo SA in relation to UK onshore drilling rights.
+- Representing Star Energy in its high-profile dispute with Bocardo SA over UK onshore drilling rights.
 The case reached the Supreme Court and was a test case for horizontal drilling in the UK, leading to a favourable result for Star Energy and the onshore oil and gas industry generally.

-- Successfully defending an oil and gas investment fund, International Oil and Gas Technology Ltd, in relation to a Commercial Court claim by the fund's former investment manager for wrongful termination of the investment management agreement.
+- Successfully defending oil and gas investment fund International Oil and Gas Technology Ltd in a Commercial Court claim by the fund's former investment manager for wrongful termination of the investment management agreement.

 - Advising on third party access to infrastructure disputes in the UKCS, including under the Energy Act 2011.

-- Representing an unincorporated joint venture in Commercial Court proceedings relating to a force majeure claim for non-delivery of natural gas from a North Sea oil and gas field.
+- Representing an unincorporated joint venture in Commercial Court proceedings over a force majeure claim for non-delivery of natural gas from a North Sea oil and gas field.

 - Representing the owners of the CATS pipeline in a limitation claim following major damage to the CATS pipeline by a ship's anchor.